-Most NS employees work in hourly positions.
-These skill-intensive jobs are covered under collective bargaining agreements and require union membership after a probationary period.
+Most NS employees work hourly positions in field operations.
+These skill and labor-intensive jobs are covered under collective bargaining agreements and require union membership after a probationary period.

-NS’ hourly employees are well-compensated.
+NS’ operations employees are well-compensated and are offered a comprehensive benefits package.
 Wages are paid on an hourly, daily, or monthly basis either weekly or biweekly, depending on location, position, and applicable labor agreement.

 NS’ team-based environment emphasizes diversity, responsibility, creative problem solving, and recognition for a job well done.

-Safety is the number-one priority.
-Regardless of position, employees are expected to work with a “safety first” mentality.
+Safety and service are our top priorities.
+Regardless of position, employees are expected to work with a focus on these priorities at all times.

-Conductor trainees operate track switches, couple cars, and work on freight trains in yard operations or on the road.
-This involves substantial travel and working outside in all weather conditions.
+Conductors operate track switches, couple cars, and work on freight trains in yard operations or on the road.
+This involves substantial travel and outdoor work in all weather conditions.
 Tasks require pulling, controlling, and climbing on and off equipment.
 Watch this video to learn more.